farhan-mohammed/OMath/README.md

 ### Drawing Path

 Currently, I'm using a `react-canvas-draw` canvas to allow the user to draw notes on the browser.
-I've done some research, I found a library called `MyScript` which is similar to the core of my project and they have the perfected drawing pad with LaTeX conversion capabilities.
+I've done some research and I've found a library called MyScript, which is similar to the core of my project but with perfected drawing pad with LaTeX conversion capabilities.
 I could use their API for a drawing pad or I could build my own for a scratch if time permits.

 ### Notes Organization